Archive for the ‘Uncategorized’ Category

 I don’t think so.

-ROI was originally a financial term, but it’s become common to see it used in areas where there is no simple way to connect what happens with a financial value.
-We have no idea of how much more likely I am to recommend Progressive as a result of their unexpected tweet, or how many other people will ever see or be influenced by the tweet, or how many people will be influenced by reading this blog post.
+ROI was originally a financial term.
+However, it’s become common to see it used in areas where there is no simple way to connect what happens with a financial value.
+We have no idea how much more likely I am to recommend Progressive because of their unexpected tweet.
+We don’t know how many other people will ever see or be influenced by the tweet, or how many people will be influenced by reading this blog post.

 And yet, there are plenty of people writing about measuring ROI in social media.

-If I want to buy a computer from Dell, once I’ve decided what I want I go online and look for a good deal.
+To buy a computer from Dell, I decide what I want, go online, and look for a good deal.
 And that includes checking Dell’s Twitter stream.
-I do not follow Dell and get convinced to buy; I buy from them when I’m ready.
+I do not follow Dell which convinces me to buy; I buy from them when I’m ready.
 Dell counting a sale to me through a Twitter promo as a Return on their investment in Twitter is not a justification for their investment in social media, because I would have bought from them anyway after finding a satisfactory deal on their website or over the phone.
-So for Dell to say, as quoted in Brian’s article, that “Dell’s global reach on Twitter has resulted in more than $6.5 million in revenue” is disingenuous at best—there’s no way the company can claim that a sale would not have occurred if it hadn’t been featured on Twitter.
+So for Dell to say, as quoted in Brian’s article, that “Dell’s global reach on Twitter has resulted in more than $6.5 million in revenue” is disingenuous at best.
+There’s no way the company can claim that a sale would not have occurred if it hadn’t been featured on Twitter.

 So should we throw out the idea of calculating ROI in social media?
 No, not entirely.
 I think there’s a better way to think about what we are trying to do when attempting to decide where and how we expend time, effort, and resources on social media marketing.
 I’ll explain further in my next post.